stochastics-ulm-university/laguerre-approximation/README.md

 > [1] A. Spettl, T. Brereton, Q. Duan, T. Werz, C.E.
 Krill III, D.P.
 Kroese
 > and V. Schmidt, Fitting Laguerre tessellation approximations to tomographic
-> image data. [arXiv:1508.01341 [cond-mat.mtrl-sci]](http://arxiv.org/abs/1508.01341)
+> image data.
+Philosophical Magazine 96 (2016), 166-189.

 If you use this software package in a work that leads to a scientific paper, we ask you to mention it explicitly and cite reference [1].
-(Update: The paper has been accepted for publication in Philosophical Magazine.
-The publication details will be updated in this readme file when the paper is published.)
+A preprint of the paper is available at [arXiv:1508.01341 [cond-mat.mtrl-sci]](http://arxiv.org/abs/1508.01341).

 Usage